 When to Use Process and Spot Colors Together

-- Publication with full-color photographs must also incorporate specific spot colors that cannot be created with CMYK inks (such as logo color).
+- Publication with full-color photographs must also incorporate specific spot colors that cannot be created with CMYK inks (such as logo color or a metallic ink).

-- Need to enhance or increase intensity of (bump up) a specific process color by adding a spot color ink to it (a 5th plate for the spot color used in this manner is called a bump plate).
+- Need to enhance or increase intensity of (bump up) a specific process color by adding a spot color ink to it (a 5th plate for the spot color used in this manner is called a bump plate or touch plate).

 - Portions of a full color publication is coated with a clear varnish (the varnish is specified as a spot color).